 Max Langham, M.D.

-Specialty and Clinical Interests
+Research and Specialty Interests

 - General, noncardiac thoracic and hepatobiliary surgery in children

-- Professor and Division Chief of Pediatric Surgery
+- Chief, Division of Pediatric Surgery

 - The Johns Hopkins School of Medicine